 From this see if you can identify what’s different from the new products that are performing well and apply it to new products.
 Maybe it’s the style, material, colour or trend?

 Doing this data analysis and working out where each of your products sits in the product lifecycle chart means you can identify when you need to develop new products.
 So enjoy the process!

-Arnold & Bird was started by Joanne Griffin to creatively empower design-led souls in making their ideas a reality.
-She specialises in producing product development ideas for creative businesses to expand their range and bespoke graphic design.
+Arnold & Bird was started by Joanne Griffin to help home & gift retailers see what’s possible and stretch their products ideas even further.
+She specialises in producing product development ideas and designs for creative brands that are intentionally planned to sell and grow your business